 In a small bowl, combine flour, cinnamon, baking soda, salt and baking powder using a pastry cutter, whisk or fork.

 Add flour mix to the wet mix and mix to combine.

 Fold in the chopped nuts if using

-FOR MUFFINS: Bake in a preheated 350 degree oven for 30 mins (insert tooth pick and it should come out clean)
+FOR MUFFINS: Bake for 30 mins (insert tooth pick and it should come out clean)